omar1218/Interest-calculator-in-python/README.md

-# Introduction to Git and GitHub
+# Interest Calculator in Python

-## Simple Interest Calculator
+## Simple Interest Calculator written in Python as part of a Coursera course "Intro to Git and Github"

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.